 What is short-term memory?

-Short-term memory is the type of memory you need to accomplish your immediate goals, explains Dr Patrick Lyden, a neurology expert.
-That may be working your way through tasks during the workday, remembering someone’s name, email or phone number, or recalling where you tossed your keys when you got home.
+Short-term memory is the type of memory you need to accomplish your immediate goals, explains Dr Patrick Lyden, chair of the department of neurology at Cedars-Sinai Hospital.
+That may be working your way through tasks during the workday, remembering someone’s name, email, or phone number, or recalling where you tossed your keys when you got home.

 Where is it located in the brain?